 Carefully review the general safety advice in the instruction book before starting the experiment.

-Read the "Working with batteries" section of the safety manual carefully before proceeding.
+Read the "Working with batteries" section of the safety guidelines carefully before proceeding.

 Keep new and used coin cell batteries away from children.